HIGHLIGHTS

 Here are some real-world examples of patient engagement

-• The Cleveland Clinic's MyChart Portal provides patients secure access to their medical records, lab results, and appointment scheduling.
+• The Cleveland Clinic's MyChart Portal provides patients with secure access to their medical records, lab results, and appointment scheduling.

-Following this,improved medication adherence, better disease management, and a notable reduction in hospital re-admissions have been reported.
+Following this, improved medication adherence, better disease management, and a notable reduction in hospital readmissions have been reported.

-• Geisinger Health System's ProvenCare patients who undergo coronary artery bypass graft surgery, participate in decision-making and access a 24/7 nurse hotline post-surgery.
+• Geisinger Health System's ProvenCare patients who undergo coronary artery bypass graft surgery participate in decision-making and access a 24/7 nurse hotline post-surgery.

 • Partners Healthcare's Connected Cardiac Care Program gives remote monitoring devices to patients who suffer heart failure.

-Arun Balakrishnan
+Monica Balakrishnan

-Arun Balakrishnan
+Monica Balakrishnan

 Technical Project Manager

-Arun Balakrishnan
+Monica Balakrishnan

-Arun Balakrishnan
+Monica Balakrishnan

 Technical Project Manager